“Idaho will now have its own (larger) ‘Fort Knox,’ except that the U.S. Bullion Depository has not been credibly audited since 1953.”

 “Idaho will now have its own (larger) ‘Fort Knox,’ except that the U.S. Bullion Depository in Kentucky has not been credibly audited since 1953,” Gleason quipped.

-Wright Brothers Construction Company is the general contractor, and Zions Bank is providing financing on the project.
+Wright Brothers Construction Company is the general contractor, and Zions Bank is providing financing for the project.
 Other key Idaho vendors include Erstad Architects, Integrated Security Resources, The Land Group, and Musgrove Engineering.

 Industry specialists include Global Risk Evaluations, American Special Risk, American Vault Corporation, and Lloyds of London.